Complexity Beyond Incentives: The Critical Role of Reporting Language: Experiment Design and Behavioral Hypotheses

 \subsubsection{Mechanisms}

 In SD-DIRECT, SD-WEIGHT, and SD-LEX, programs were allocated via standard serial dictatorship.
-The mechanism uses the ranked ordered lists of programs by participants as an input.
-The participant with the highest mark received their top ranked program.
-The participants with the second highest mark received the top ranked program among available, and so on.
+The mechanism uses participants' submitted rank-order lists of programs as input.
+The participant with the highest mark received her top-ranked program; the participant with the second-highest mark received her top-ranked program among those still available, and so on.

-In SD-CHOICE, we implemented sequential serial dictatorship.
-Participants did not submit rankings; instead, the student with the highest priority selected their most preferred program among all programs, then the students with the second-highest mark selected a program from the remaining ones, and so forth.\footnote{To keep 12 rounds while minimizing time, we ran them in parallel.
+In SD-CHOICE, participants did not submit rankings.
+The student with the highest priority selected her most-preferred program from all 27 programs; the student with the second-highest priority then selected from the remaining programs, and so on.\footnote{To keep 12 rounds while minimizing time, we ran them in parallel.
 Conceptually, there were 12 independent admissions processes.
 Each of 27 “turns” advanced all 12 processes by one pick: we randomly selected 12 participants (one per process) to choose in the current turn while the other 15 waited.
 After 27 turns, all 12 processes were complete and each participant had made exactly one choice in each process.}

 In ACCURACY, no allocation took place.
-Participants were rewarded purely for reporting rankings that matched their true preferences.
-Accuracy was measured using the normalized Kendall distance, the fraction of discordant pairs between the reported and true rankings:
+Participants were rewarded purely for reporting rankings that matched their true preferences.\footnote{ACCURACY is not a frictionless benchmark: participants must still compute preference scores, construct a ranking of 27 programs, and understand the Kendall-distance payoff rule.
+We therefore interpret it as measuring reporting frictions in the absence of strategic incentives, not as a zero-error benchmark.} Accuracy was measured using the normalized Kendall distance, the fraction of discordant pairs between the reported and true rankings:

 The measure ranges from $0$ (identical rankings) to $1$ (complete reversal).\footnote{Example: Ranking 1 is $A,B,C,D$; Ranking 2 is $B,A,D,C$.
 The discordant pairs are $(A,B)$ and $(C,D)$, so there are $2$ discordances out of $\binom{4}{2}=6$ possible pairs, giving a normalized Kendall distance of $2/6=0.333$.}